davekilian/davekilian.github.com/_posts/2012-07-15-multiplayer-i.markdown

 If you can build a basic FPS without relying too much on tutorials or game engines, these posts are for you!

 Readers should be able to read C++.
-Each post in this series has C++ example code, built on the [Qt Framework](http://qt.nokia.com).
-Inline code snippets will also be written in C++.
+The example code for each post, as well as the inline code snippets, are written in C++.
 That said, you can apply what you learn in any language you desire.

 Game networking is shenanigans.
 You should be prepared to get stuck a couple times while following the tutorial.
 When you do, take a break and come back